What Goes in Each Section of an Argumentative Essay Outline

 Classical Argument Outline

-II.
-Background / Narration: Provide context your reader needs to follow the argument
+- Background / Narration: Provide context that your reader needs to follow the argument

 Rogerian Argument Outline